-189 In North Sulawesi, this squid species fishing is done by artisanal fishermen using jigging with artificial flashing bait, 190 and the fishing operation has been done in the Sulawesi Sea.
-In the present study, the squids S. oualaniensis caught in the 191 Sulawesi Sea had a size range of 60 mm to 11.0 cm ML.
-They belong to dwarf form with body size of 90-100 mm ML for mature 192 males and 90-120 mm ML in mature females (Nesis 1993), occurs in the equatorial waters, and lacks of dorsal mantle photophore 193 patch.
+180 In North Sulawesi, this squid species fishing is done by artisanal fishermen using jigging with artificial flashing bait, 181 and the fishing operation has been done in Sulawesi Sea.
+In the present study, the squids S. oualaniensis caught in 182 Sulawesi Sea had a size range of 68 mm to 119 mm ML, with mean mantle length of 89.833+0.9000 mm, reflecting that the squid catches are dominated by large individuals.
+According to the classification of Nesis (1993), this size range 183 184 belong to dwarf form with body size of 90-100 mm ML for mature males and 90-120 mm ML in mature females, and 185 occurs in the equatorial waters, and lacks of dorsal mantle photophore patch.
 The occurrence of S. oulaniensis in Sulawesi waters could result from the influence of environmental factors.
-Similar 194 finding is also reported that changes in marine environments affect cephalopod fishery resources at different spatial and temporal 195 scales (Zhang et al 2012).
-Furthermore, the distribution of purpleback flying squid S. oulaniensis in this area could not be separated from the impact of the Kuroshio from the Pacific Northern Equatorial current toward the east coast of Luzon, 196 197 Philippines that forms the southward-flowing Mindanao Current (Qiu and Lukas 1996) and transfers the upper ocean waters 198 from the Pacific to the Indian Ocean through the Indonesian Seas (Taufigurrahman et al 2020).
-As the water mass enters the 199 Indonesian Seas, the warm and relatively salty characteristics of the Pacific water tend to disappear due to strong vertical tidal 200 mixing.
-The mixing is believed to affect the carbon, oxygen, and nutrient (nitrate, phosphates) concentrations in the eastern 201 Indonesian Seas and subsequently in the Indian Ocean (Ayers et al. 2014).
-This event makes Indonesian marine waters be fertile 202 enough to support the high occurrence of marine animals in the area.
-The Indonesian Throughflow is the only ocean connector 203 pathway in the equator (Sprintall et al 2014), and it has an important purpose in the transport of mass and heat from the Pacific 204 into the Indian Ocean (Feng et al 2018).
-The throughflow brings the eggs and larvae, along with the rich detritus of the sea that 205 is swept up from the offshore deep basins.
-It is in agreement with Dell et al (2011) that the biophysical environment plays an 206 essential role in controlling the distribution and abundance of pelagic predators in the ocean.
-Cheng et al (2018) who studied the 207 swordtip squid Uroteuthis edulis found that complex oceanographic conditions might affect their population in the Southern East 208 China Sea due to seasonal changes in the Kuroshio Current and Mainland China Coastal Current during the northeasterly 209 monsoon and southwesterly monsoon seasons.
+Similar finding is also reported that changes in marine 186 187 environments affect cephalopod fishery resources at different spatial and temporal scales (Zhang et al 2012).
+Furthermore, 188 the distribution of purpleback flying squid S. oulaniensis in this area could not be separated from the impact of the Kuroshio from the Pacific Northern Equatorial current toward the east coast of Luzon, Philippines that forms the 189 190 southward-flowing Mindanao Current (Qiu and Lukas 1996) and transfers the upper ocean waters from the Pacific to the 191 Indian Ocean through the Indonesian Seas (Taufigurrahman et al 2020).
+As the water mass enters the Indonesian Seas, the 192 warm and relatively salty characteristics of the Pacific water tend to disappear due to strong vertical tidal mixing.
+The 193 mixing is believed to affect the carbon, oxygen, and nutrient (nitrate, phosphates) concentrations in the eastern Indonesian Seas and subsequently in the Indian Ocean (Ayers et al. 2014).
+This event makes Indonesian marine waters fertile enough 194 195 to support the high occurrence of marine animals in the area.
+The Indonesian Throughflow is the only ocean connector 196 pathway in the equator (Sprintall et al 2014), and it has an important purpose in the transport of mass and heat from the 197 Pacific into the Indian Ocean (Feng et al 2018).
+The throughflow brings the eggs and larvae, along with the rich detritus of 198 the sea that is swept up from the offshore deep basins.
+It is in agreement with Dell et al (2011) that the biophysical environment plays an essential role in controlling the distribution and abundance of pelagic predators in the ocean.
+Cheng 199 200 et al (2018) who studied the swordtip squid Uroteuthis edulis found that complex oceanographic conditions might affect 201 their population in the Southern East China Sea due to seasonal changes in the Kuroshio Current and Mainland China 202 Coastal Current during the northeasterly monsoon and southwesterly monsoon seasons.